nikhil0035/Machine_Translation_using_Transformers/README.md

 A Streamlit interface allows users to enter text and translate between languages.
 The translated text is displayed along with an attention visualization to show word alignments.

 ### Model
 The neural machine translation model is implemented in PyTorch using the Transformer architecture.
-It contains an encoder and decoder with multi-head self attention layers.
+It contains an encoder and decoder with multi-head self-attention layers.

-The model is trained with label smoothed cross entropy loss and achieves a BLEU score of 34 on the test set.
+The model is trained with label-smoothed cross entropy loss and achieves a BLEU score of 34 on the test set.

 ### Web Interface
 The web interface is implemented using Streamlit.
 The user can enter text in the source language.
 The model translates to the target language and displays the output.